muratk5n/thirdwave/en/tweets/2021/week20.md

 ---

-Constant speed of light.
-Black holes.
-The Big Bang.
-The Higgs Boson.
-QED.
-All under attack.

----

 "Note that the speed of sound in air varies, the speed of sound in water varies, and the speed of seismic waves in rock varies.
 But it is said that the speed of light in space does not vary"